maurcarvalho/tiny-store/.speckit/constitution.md

 1. **Current Trade Offs**

    - A modular monolith is chosen for simplicity, speed of change, and ease of reasoning.
-   - An in process event bus is sufficient for the educational scope of the project.
+   - An in process event bus is sufficient for the research scope of the project.
    - A lightweight database is accepted for local development and testing.

 2. **When to Revisit Decisions**